 Although quinoa has a lower glycemic index and more fiber than couscous it still contains a few more calories.
 A smaller serving of quinoa would be as beneficial.

 If you have celiac disease or choose to consume a gluten free diet, this can make or break your choice.
-Between couscous and quinoa, which is gluten free?
+Between the two foods, which is gluten free?

 Quinoa is naturally gluten free while couscous is not gluten free.
 Therefore, if you require a gluten free diet, quinoa is the better choice.

-In addition, quinoa can be made into flour and used as a substitute for regular flour in gluten free recipes.
+In addition, it can be made into flour and used as a substitute for regular flour in gluten free recipes.

-My Vitamix blender I use at home can make quinoa, almond, cashew or any nut flour in seconds.
+My Vitamix blender I use at home can make the flour, almond, cashew or any nut flour in seconds.
 Check out my blender review here, Vitamix Venturist V1220 Review.

 Low-carb or Keto Diet

 Carbohydrates may be your number one concern if your goal is a Keto or low-carb diet.
-If you’re on a low-carb diet, you may ask which has more carbohydrates, couscous or quinoa?
+If you’re on a low-carb diet, you may ask which has more carbohydrates?

 Quinoa contains 9% less carbohydrates per 100 grams than couscous making it better for a low-carb diet.
 Quinoa contains 21.3 grams of carbohydrates per 100 grams cooked.
 Couscous contains 23.2 grams of carbohydrates per 100 grams cooked.

-Another consideration for low-carb diets is the amount of fat and protein.
-Quinoa provides 1.92 grams of fat and 4.40 grams of protein per 100 grams.
-Couscous provides 0.16 grams of fat and 3.79 grams of protein.
+Another consideration for low-carb diets is the amount of protein.
+Quinoa provides 4.40 grams of protein per 100 grams.

 If you’re bodybuilding or just have a goal to gain lean muscle mass, there’s a good chance you’re lifting weights at home or the gym.
-Which is better for bodybuilding, couscous or quinoa?
+Which is better for bodybuilding?

 Quinoa is better than couscous for bodybuilding due to its higher percentage of protein, vitamins and minerals.
 Quinoa provides 4.40 grams of protein per 100 grams cooked.
 Couscous provides 3.79 grams of protein per 100 grams.

-This means quinoa provides 16% more protein than couscous per 100 grams cooked.
+This means quinoa provides 16% more protein per 100 grams cooked.
 The extra amount of protein, vitamins and minerals help to repair and build new muscle after exercise.

-While couscous contains more carbohydrates, quinoa also provides a good amount.
-The carbohydrates quinoa provides help to fuel energy and increase exercise performance when lifting weights and exercising.
+It also provides a good amount of carbs.
+The carbohydrates help to fuel energy and increase exercise performance when lifting weights and exercising.

 Besides the goals and nutrients, many people choose one food over the other because of its taste.
-Since there are some similarities between the two, many people wonder and ask, does couscous and quinoa taste the same?
+Since there are some similarities between the two, many people wonder and ask, do they taste the same?

-Couscous and quinoa have a mild and neutral flavor.
-Quinoa is nuttier than couscous which is more pasta like.
-The red or black quinoa is sweeter than the white quinoa or couscous.
-White quinoa is light and fluffy but crunchier than couscous.
-Red, white and black quinoa are chewier than couscous.
+Both couscous and quinoa have a delicate flavor.
+Quinoa’s taste is nuttier than couscous which is more pasta like.
+The red or black varieties are sweeter than the white quinoa or couscous.
+The white variety is light and fluffy but crunchier than couscous.
+Red, white and black are chewier than couscous.

 Couscous has a mild, neutral flavor and some people may taste a hint of nutty flavor.
-Cooked correctly it has a smoother texture and isn’t chewy like quinoa.
+Cooked correctly it has a smoother texture and isn’t chewy.

-I decided to poll my clients, readers and people in food groups I belong to.
-I asked them, do you prefer the taste of couscous or quinoa?
+To conduct some original research and get the opinions of real people like you, I decided to poll my clients, readers and people in food groups I belong to.
+I asked them, which one tasted better?

 - 45% said they preferred the taste of quinoa.